Sourdough Pumpkin Cream Cheese Muffins

 Then, add the cream cheese filling.
 You can opt to use a piping bag to pipe about a tablespoon of cream cheese filling into the center and tops of the muffins (this most resembles the Starbucks muffins) or spoon a tablespoon of cream cheese on top.

-For another effect, you can swirl the cream cheese on top with a toothpick for swirled pumpkin muffins!
+For another effect, you can swirl the cream cheese on top with a toothpick to create cream cheese swirled sourdough pumpkin muffins.

-Lastly, sprinkle raw pumpkin seeds on top of the muffins all around the cream cheese center.
+Lastly, sprinkle raw pumpkin seeds on top of the muffins around the cream cheese center for crunch.

 Note: If you want to skip the cream cheese filling, fill the muffin pans ¾ of the way and bake as directed.